 From Institute for Theoretical Physics II / University of Erlangen-Nuremberg

-We are currently offering several postdoc positions and PhD positions, in the context of an ERC Starting Grant and an ITN Marie Curie International Training Network on optomechanics.
+We are currently offering a postdoc position and a PhD position in the context of the ITN Marie Curie International Training Network cQOM on optomechanics.

 Question: A photon is sent into an optical cavity.
 We want to have at least one point in time at which there is unit probability of finding the photon inside the cavity.
 How do we have to choose the photon’s wave packet?

-at our group at the university of Erlangen-Nuremberg, Germany (in the context of a European Research Council Starting Grant, and a DARPA grant, where we collaborate with the leading US groups, as well as a European ITN network grant).
+at our group at the university of Erlangen-Nuremberg, Germany.
 Our group is located at the university but associated with the recently established Max-Planck Institute for the Science of Light at Erlangen.
 Besides optomechanics, our group studies many-body physics in cold atoms and electrons, decoherence, superconducting qubits, and transport through nanostructures.
-PhD positions may be available as well (ask!).

 Send your CV by email to: Florian.Marquardt@physik.uni-erlangen.de

 Please arrange to have two letters of reference sent as well.

 Interviews will be continued until suitable candidates have been found.